thomasperge/notion-minimal-editor/README.md

 ## ✨ Features

 - 📝 **Rich Text Editor** - Powered by BlockNote with full Notion-style editing
+- 🎨 **Canvas Editor** - Build interactive diagrams and flows with React Flow
 - 🌓 **Dark Mode** - Beautiful dark and light themes
 - 💾 **Local Storage** - Auto-save your content in the browser
 - 📥 **Import Options** - Import content from JSON, Markdown, or HTML files or paste from clipboard